 The Limitations of Leveling to Consider Text Complexity

-While we have put the books into grade level bands and provided complexity information, we did so with a great deal of trepidation because of the problematic nature of leveling.
+While we put the books into grade level bands and provided complexity information, we did so with a great deal of trepidation because of the problematic nature of leveling.
 We want to provide educators with a sense of the book’s difficulty but are aware that the true complexity of a book depends on the reader’s interests and experiences, the purpose of reading the book, and the context within which a book is read.
 The grade level bands are thus only a beginning point in making actual instructional decisions.
 We have provided a range of information on each book for that reason.

 Readability formulas such as Lexiles assume that longer and less familiar words and long sentences automatically make a text difficult.
 Although sentence length and word choice are important, a student’s knowledge or interest in a topic cannot be factored into a formula.
 The formulas also have difficulty measuring conceptual difficulty, the complexity of the ideas in a book and how these ideas are presented.
 Symbolism, abstraction, and figurative language contribute to the complexity of ideas, just as the use of nonlinear plots or shifting points of view contribute to the complexity of the plot.
 Skellig (Almond, 1999) is a British novel of magical realism in which two children become involved with an otherworldly being hidden in a garage.
 The text has easy vocabulary and short sentences with a readability of around Grade 3.5.
 Yet the concepts of spirituality, faith, and prejudice cast the conceptual level of this novel at a higher level, making it more appropriate for students who are 11-15, depending on the background of the specific student.
 Another example is John Steinbeck’s Grapes of Wrath (1939), which scores at a 2nd-3rd grade level on quantitative measures because it uses familiar words and short sentences as part of dialogue.
 The many layers of meaning and mature themes indicate that this book is meant for grades 6 and above.